vincent-lowe/dataweave-learning/README.md

 ## Files

-These data samples, templates, and examples might help
+These data samples, templates, and examples might help.
+To bypass the whole repo and grab just one of the files, choose Raw, and save from your browser.
+All of the data samples are small and easily handled this way.